mailsac/mailsac-examples/help/missing_mail.rst

 Including the following information will help us identify why you are not receiving mail.

+* your mailsac username
 * the IP address of your sending server
 * the email addresses you are sending to, and/or the domain you are sending TO
 * the from email addresses, and/or the domain you are sending FROM
-* Time frames when messages were lost.
-A ball park is ok, like, "from 8am - 9am on Dec 3rd GMT we sent 100 messages and only 85 were received" or just "I tried sending 5 messages from 8am - 9am GMT Dec 3rd and none of them went through"
+* time frames when messages were sent.
+Be as specific as possible by including the date, time, and time zone.